 International students from countries where Tuberculosis (TB) is endemic are required to undergo Tuberculosis (TB) screening.
 Information about this is provided by the UMD International Student Office.

-Students with a hold on their record (also known as a ME Hold for health clearance purposes) will not be allowed to register for their next semester classes before completing this requirement.
+Students with a hold on their record will not be allowed to register for their next semester classes before completing this requirement.
 Please call UMD Health Services for more information, 218-726-8155.

 Learn More About Vaccines